siodb/siodb/docs/dev/designs/RestServer.md

 1. A client sends a query to the server:
 `curl -H "Authorization: Basic xxxx" https://siodb-srv:50443/<path>`
 2. REST Server receives the request headers, creates and sends message `DatabaseEngineRestRequest` to IOMgr.
 3. IOMgr receives the `DatabaseEngineRestRequest`, evaluates user name and token, and sends the `DatabaseEngineResponse`.
 4. REST server receives `DatabaseEngineResponse`.
 5. If `DatabaseEngineResponse` contains error messages, REST Server:
    - Receives and skips request body
-   - Generates JSON with error status (i.e. `Status::CODE_401, "Unauthorized"`) and sends only it.
+   - Generates JSON with error status (i.e. `Status::CODE_401, "Unauthorized"`)
+     and sends only it.
-6. REST Server receives request body if applicable and forwards it to the IOMgr in the IOMgr chunked format.
+6. REST Server receives request body and forwards it to the IOMgr in the IOMgr chunked format.
 7. IOMgr receives JSON data and parses it.
 8. If JSON contains errors, IOMgr creates message `DatabaseEngineResponse` with errors and sends it back.
 9. IOMgr processes JSON, performs operations and forms reponse payload.
 10. IOMgr creates message `DatabaseEngineResponse` and sends it back.
 11. REST Server receives message `DatabaseEngineResponse`.